Princess-org/Princess-org.github.io/source/index.rst

    Not everything mentioned in this documentation is already implemented.
    The syntax might change at any point, proceed with caution!

+Do note that this documentation will not explain what an if statement or a for loop is, some basic knowledge on programming is expected.

+The standard library in Princess is essentially implemented in such a way that it was possible to write the compiler in it.
+If you want to contribute by adding more useful functions please go ahead and do so!

 Features
 ~~~~~~~~
  * Familar and logical syntax